Chair, 2014-15: Thomas Williamson, nationalism, health, globalization, cultural theory, Southeast Asia

 What do self-determination and cultural identity mean for Native American peoples today?
 Students examine the impact of colonization on Native American peoples, including federal policies, treaty rights, and sovereignty.
 Issues include economy and politics on reservations, family and gender roles, orality and literacy, persistence and revitalization of religious life and culture, urban life, and recent social movements and organizations.
 Offered every other year in the fall semester.
 Counts towards American studies major and race and ethnic studies major and concentration.

 This class investigates death-related behavior from an American and cross-cultural perspective, seeking to understand patterns of social interaction surrounding and giving meaning to dying, death, and bereavement.
 Topics include: death meanings and anxiety, religion and death-related customs, the dying process, hospice as a social movement, biomedical issues, the funeral industry, death rituals, and the social understanding of the bereavement process.
-Offered during Interim.
+Offered periodically during Interim.
 Counts towards American studies major, and biomedical studies (for students through class of 2016) and family studies concentrations.

 Hunters and gatherers, herders and agriculturalists who have developed successful strategies for utilizing natural resources while maintaining ecological balance are in danger of losing their ways of life.
 Deforestation, dams, pollution, global warming, desert expansion, and population pressure -- the products of globalization and economic development -- are threatening the loss of invaluable cultural knowledge as well as sustainable adaptations.
 Students explore humans and the environment and the survival of indigenous peoples.
 Offered every other year in the spring semester.